nadizeq/cooking_conversion/README.md

 # cooking_conversion

 This is a mobile application that I develop for the training unit.
-I uses video tutorial on YouTube which inspire me to write the code and credits StackOverflow for helping to solve some of the issues that I have faced.

 The functionality of this app is to convert the number(gram) into selected cooking measurement in either teaspoon or tablespoon.

-The pictures does not belong to me and these are the link to each of the picture that I use:
+The pictures in this app does not belong to me and these are the link to each of the picture that I use:

 1. Measuring Spoon –
  https://www.amazon.com/Measuring-Plastic-Stackable-Ingredients-Cooking/dp/B082FV7ST1